Residence Hall Policies

 Side Exits - It is unlawful to prop side exit doors open because to do so circumvents security measures and endangers residents.

 Smoking - Gallaudet University is committed to providing a healthy, smoke-free environment for students, faculty, staff, and visitors on the campus by reducing health risks associated with tobacco smoke and minimizing discomfort and inconvenience to non-smokers.
 Smoking on campus will only be permitted in designated smoking areas.
 Smoking is not permitted in any other campus locations including University and Clerc Center buildings, in elevators or bathrooms, in any University vehicle, walking on campus, or at the entrance of any building.
-The designated smoking areas are 1) located on the side of the Kellogg Conference Hotel behind Ole Jim, 2) the area under the old bridge near Benson Hall Circle, and 3) the sitting area on the side of the Merrill Learning Center facing the Gallaudet Mall.
+The designated smoking areas are 1) located on the side of the Kellogg Conference Hotel behind Ole Jim, 2) the south side of Hanson Plaza near the closed off overhead bridge, and 3) the sitting area on the side of the Merrill Learning Center facing the Gallaudet Mall.

 Solicitation - Casual solicitations for charitable or University-sponsored activities or for similar purposes by off- and on-campus students, student organizations, and employees are strictly prohibited; however, in no instance should such solicitations interrupt work or learning or place unwanted pressure on students, faculty, teachers, and staff, nor disrupt the residence hall living environment.
 Door-to-door solicitations or promotions are prohibited.

 In order to avoid disruption to the educational mission, protect students, faculty, teachers, and staff from commercial and non-commercial exploitation and harassment, preserve the aesthetic atmosphere of the University, and promote safety and security, solicitations by outside parties are not permitted unless requested as part of a University-sponsored program or service.